ucsdidea/deep_learning/README.md

 1.0.0
 ```

+### Non-Anaconda installation
-For more info, see the official TensorFlow documentation: https://www.tensorflow.org/install/
+If you did not previously install Python using Anaconda, then you can following the installation instructions listed in the official TensorFlow documentation: https://www.tensorflow.org/install/

 ## Demos